Navgeet/kyros/README.md

-# Computer Use Agent (CUA)
+# Kyros - Computer Use Agent (CUA)

-A computer-use agent powered by InternLM API and InternVL3.5-241B-A28B model.
+A computer-use agent powered by InternLM API and InternVL3.5-241B-A28B model, running in a Docker container with VNC access.

 ## Features